comp-medchem/LigExtract/README.md

 In the excerpt shown above (obtained from the example query in myproteins_uniprot_list.txt), we seen three identified ligands:

 - the first instance is a di-peptide ligand annotated as part of chain A. Typically, this ligand would be assigned to its own chain, but here it is assigned the same chain as the larger chain A containing the protein query.
 In order to store this "multi-residue" ligand as a separate entity, the chain code "hA" has been assigned it.
 Even though the PDB entry 8zm6 has no publication to clarify these two residues are actually a complexed dipeptide, the protein of 8zm6 (Thermolysin) is known to bind to di-peptides.
 Furthermore, there is no other reason to store these two residues as HETATM if they correspond to the typical structure of the corresponding aminoacids.
-(Note: to keep chain ligands consistent, their corresponding chains are preceded with "h", even if they have their own chain)

 - the second instance is a small-molecule ligand with ID N8I (stored under residue number 701).
 The ligand is connected to chain B.